 We understand that a car accident can be a traumatic experience, and we are here to help.
 Our highly experienced trial lawyers have an impressive record of success in the courtroom, and we offer our clients a 100% client satisfaction guarantee.
 We stand up for innocent victims just like you in Baton Rouge and across Louisiana.
 Our services cost you nothing unless we recover on your behalf.

 If you or a loved one has been hurt in a car accident, contact us today to get started on your case.
 You can reach us by phone, by filling out our quick contact form on our website, or you can chat with us live.
-At Babcock Partners, your consultation is free, and there is never a fee unless we recover a monetary award for you.
+At Babcock Injury Lawyers, your consultation is free, and there is never a fee unless we recover a monetary award for you.
 If you aren’t 100% satisfied, you can terminate us within 30 days and you’ll owe us nothing at all.